isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 	</tbody>
 </table>

+For the list of WHO EUL Vaccines, <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">click here</a> and refer to <i>"COVID-19 Vaccine EUL issued"</i> section.

 #### 3. Can a vaccinated traveller be exempted from prevailing border health measures (e.g. SHN, COVID-19 PCR Test)?